alirazajiwani/IC-Text-Recognition/README.md

 **NOW THE BOARD HAS INTERNET ACCESS**

 ### To Check the new IP Address of the board:
+Normally, when the board is used locally with no internet access, the default ip address of the board is `192.168.99.2`.
+Now due to the new local host ip address, a new ip address is allocated to the board by the PC.

 1. Download the `ipaddress.bat` file into the PC.
 2. Run the bat file and wait for it to detect the ipaddress of the PYNQ board.